 Be careful about your status.
 If you're an EU citizen, you'll be able to work throughout the EU with no problem.
 If you're British, you can head to Australia and New Zealand and even if you're not, they have many visa schemes for which you may qualify.

 Americans have the hardest time with overseas visas, with Canadians close behind.
-In any event, you probably won't stand a chance - in these days of economic crisis - of getting even the lowliest of harvest jobs without the proper paperwork (this page on passports and visas and this one on the international travel visa may be of help).
+In any event, you probably won’t stand a chance – in these days of economic crisis – of getting even the lowliest of harvest jobs without the proper paperwork (this page on the international travel visa may be of help).

 A word of warning: working on a farm without the proper visa can get you into trouble with the authorities and deported.
 It can also allow unscrupulous employers to take advantage of you and leave you without redress.
 You could end up working without getting paid.